We are currently accepting applications to all programs. Apply by May 30!

 For the “Traditional” or “Hilo PELP” Sessions

-Selection is based on several considerations, including an individual’s position, responsibilities, the potential benefit to the individual and their organizations, and the experience and knowledge each participant will contribute to each session.
+Selection is determined exclusively through this recommendation process and is based on several considerations, including the individual’s role, scope of responsibilities, the anticipated benefit to the participant and their organization, and the knowledge and expertise the participant contributes to the cohort.

 The program is fully sponsored for those selected.
-It includes travel, per diem, and lodging following federal travel regulations.
-The sponsorship does not include work time or time spent away from the agency.
+Sponsorship includes travel, per diem, and lodging in accordance with federal travel regulations.
+Time away from the workplace, however, is not included.

 Other CHDS or PELP Sessions in the Pacific Region